hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

 + Discuss highly-available deployment considerations

 ## 3.4 Installation Tools
-Choice of installaltion:
+Choice of installation:
 + Google Container Engine (GKE):
     + a cloud service from the Google Cloud Platform
     + allow request a Kubernetes cluster with the latest stable version
 + Minikube: